canonical/ubuntu-pro-client/docs/explanations/using_pro_offline.rst

 =================

 Livepatch is the tool that provides patching for critical and high security vulnerabilities in the Ubuntu kernel.
-It can also be used in an airgapped setup using Livepatch on-prem, which our `Customer Support teams`_ can help you to set up.
+It can also be used in a firewalled setup using Livepatch on-prem, which our `Customer Support teams`_ can help you to set up.